esteinborn/drupal-nys-global-nav/DOCUMENTATION.md

   module page.
   *Note that if you don't configure the module, you'll only see the mobile "hamburger" menu.*
+- **If you are using the Special Menu Items module to create <nolink\> menu entries,** go to Configuration >> System >> Special menu items (/admin/config/system/special_menu_items) and use <a href="#"\> as the HTML for "nolink".
+You can also reach the configuration page from the Configure link on the module page.
+- Set the *Administer NYS Global Navigation* permission for those roles that should be able to administer the configuration of this module at People >> Permissions (/admin/people/permissions#module-nys\_global_nav).
+  You can also reach the permission from the Permissions link on the module page.
 - It is **strongly** recommended that you install and enable the module [Special menu items](https://www.drupal.org/project/special_menu_items) (https://www.drupal.org/project/special_menu_items) to facilitate creating